toBeOfUse/Twitter-Archive-Browser/docs/api.rst

 ``GET /api/conversations/withuser?id=[user_id]``
 -----------------------------------------------------

-Gets the conversations that a specific user has appeared in.
+Gets the conversations that a specific user has appeared in, ordered by the number of messages they sent in that conversation in descending order.
 This is a user-sidecar endpoint.

 ``GET /api/conversation?id=[conversation_id]``
 ------------------------------------------------